Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Distance- coloring with colors in rounds

 According to Lemma \ref{lem:iter}, it is possible to iterate over the color classes of the arbdefective coloring $\varphi$, for $i=1,2,...,O(\Delta)$.
 In each iteration $i$, each vertex in the color class $i$ obtains a single polynomial with the properties stated in the lemma.
 Specifically, it has sufficiently many elements that still can be used for their $\varphi'$ color.
 Specifically, the number of elements is larger (by a factor greater than 2) than the number of their parents in $G^2$.
 Consequently, a variant of Linial's algorithm that considers only parents in the $2$-hop-neighborhood can be executed.
 (For the case of distance-1 coloring, this is a well-known extension of Linial's algorithm, which is called arb-Linial \cite{BE08}.)
-In the case of distance-2 coloring it can be computed in $O(\log \Delta)$ phases in the same way as in Theorem \ref{LinialRunningTime}, but considering only 2-hop-parents, rather than entire 2-hop-neighborhood.
-Recall that a vertex can deduce the parent-child relationship of a pair of its neighbors, by inspecting their termination round in Algorithm 6 and their IDs.
+In the case of distance-2 coloring it can be computed in $O(\log \Delta)$ phases in the same way as in Corollary \ref{colresultalglin}, but considering only 2-hop-parents, rather than entire 2-hop-neighborhood.
+(Recall that a vertex can deduce the parent-child relationship of a pair of its neighbors, by inspecting their termination round in Algorithm 3 and their IDs.)
+The result of this computation is a single coordinate of the polynomial, which gives rise to a color $\varphi'$ for the vertex, which is distinct from all $\varphi'$-colors in its $2$-hop-neighborhood.
 Hence, we obtain the following Corollary.

-\begin{col} It is possible to compute a proper distance-$2$ coloring with $O(\Delta^2)$ colors within $O(\Delta \log \Delta + \log \Delta \cdot \log^* n)$ rounds in the CONGEST model.
+\begin{col} It is possible to compute a proper distance-$2$ coloring with $O(\Delta^2)$ colors within $O(\Delta \cdot \log \Delta + \log^* n)$ rounds in the CONGEST model.

 \end{col}